suma619/hello_world/README.md

 now Open Xampp
-to interact with mysql database ,in xampp click admin in front of mysql u can create ur own database. start apache start mysql then minimize. open any browser type in address bar:  localhost/index.php u should see the login page to interact with mysql database ,in xampp click admin in front of mysql
+to interact with mysql database ,in xampp click admin in front of mysql u can create ur own database. or import faculty.sql file from downlaoded files and fire the query in my sql database. start apache. start mysql . then minimize. open any browser. type in address bar:  localhost/index.php. u should see the login page.